dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ![](images/C04.svg)

-Next, run a *String Line* east to west to determine a straight ridge line.
+Next, run a *String Line* with a *String Line Level* east to west to determine a straight ridge line.
 Because of the length of the ridge beam, it is built in two pieces.
 Cut one of the pieces to size (C.04) and measure out and mark where the last two rafters should sit.
 Install the ridge beam by placing it on a gable and nailing two additional rafters at the end in place.
-Make sure the ridge beam stays true to your line to keep your roof from being warped.Nail the ridge beam to the rafters that are supported by the outriggers.
+Make sure the ridge beam stays true to your line to keep your roof from being warped.
+Nail the ridge beam to the rafters that are supported by the outriggers.
 Repeat for other side.

 For additional support during construction, add *Connecting Plates* to the ridge beam joint.